ehart-altair/SimpsonsParadox/README.md

 ## Usage: Scripts
 You can also call this function from the command line.

-1. Download and unzip ``SimpsonsParadox-master.zip`` or use Git Bash to clone the repo.
+1. Download and unzip ``SimpsonsParadox-master.zip`` or clone the repo
-2. Open Anaconda Prompt, navigate to the directory of this project, and run the following commands:
+2. Open a command line and navigate to the directory of this project
-* `conda env create -f environment.yml`
-* `conda activate simpsons-paradox`
-3. Refer to this [Wiki](https://github.com/ehart-altair/SimpsonsParadox/wiki) for example commands.
+3. See the [Wiki](https://github.com/ehart-altair/SimpsonsParadox/wiki) for example commands.

-See the [Wiki](https://github.com/ehart-altair/SimpsonsParadox/wiki) for more details, including samples to run from the command line, argument descriptions and defaults, and some troubleshooting notes.
+See the [Wiki](https://github.com/ehart-altair/SimpsonsParadox/wiki) for more details about the arguments.

 ## References
 Some existing tools and resources that we reference in this project:
 * Simpsons R Package: https://rdrr.io/cran/Simpsons/man/Simpsons.html
 * Can you Trust the Trend: Discovering Simpson's Paradoxes in Social Data: https://arxiv.org/abs/1801.04385

 This function was created as part of a summer internship project at [Altair Engineering](https://altair.com/).
 Please let us know if you have any feedback and/or suggestions by starting an issue or [reaching out](mailto:walaamar@outlook.com).